The Pros & Cons of Engineered Wood Flooring: What You Need to Know

 - floating - involves connecting the planks via the tongue and groove, but not attaching it directly to the subfloor below

 With the help of a qualified and experienced flooring company, you can have your new engineered wood floors installed in no time.
 Just be sure to speak with your flooring company about which installation option will be best for your environment, subfloor, and budget.

 Furthermore, engineered hardwood is more stable over time than solid wood.
 This means that the planks will expand and contract less when changes in temperature and humidity occur.
 As a result, engineered wood flooring is a great choice for those who want reasonably priced flooring that will last for many years to come.

 Potential Drawbacks of Engineered Wood Flooring

 Overall, engineered wood flooring can be a viable option for homeowners who want to update their flooring at a reasonable price.
-Not only is it a durable and beautiful flooring option, but it's also quite affordable when compared to solid wood.
+Not only is it a beautiful flooring option, but it's also quite affordable when compared to solid wood.
 Still being aware of the potential drawbacks (including the inability to refinish and stain engineered wood) and weighing those with the advantages is the first step towards making a well informed and confident decision about your next flooring choice.